Lung Screening for Cancer

 - Patients 55-80 years of age

 - Have a 30 pack-year history of smoking (1 pack a day for 30 years, 2 packs a day for 15 years, etc.)

 - AND are a current smoker, or have quit within the last 15 years

-The scan should be covered if you meet the requirements for being at risk.
-This is the case if you are between the ages of 55 – 80 with private insurance or if you are between the ages of 55-77 and are covered by Medicare.
-There may be a co-pay if the scan is performed at a facility that is out of network for your insurance provider.
+The scan is usually covered by insurance if you meet the requirements for being at risk.
+To meet those requirements, you must be between the ages of 55-80 with private insurance or between the ages of 55-77 if you are covered by Medicare.

 If your scan comes back as “positive”, it means the images of your lungs show something abnormal.
 In this case, you may need to have additional scans or other procedures.
 Your options will be discussed with your physician to find the best treatment plan for you.